FrankRay78/PatienceOS/README.md

 Built using a combination of Microsoft's C# IL and native AOT compilers, and the GNU toolchain.

+[Blog posts](https://frankray.net/blog/category/software-development/os-development/patienceos/) are being written to capture learnings from PatienceOS and a [wiki](https://github.com/FrankRay78/PatienceOS/wiki) also exists, although largely a collection of working notes etc. The following README remains the best source of infrequently changing, production quality documentation.

 ---

 #### Table of contents